Start a Corporation in Rhode Island

 - A copy of the Rhode Island corporation’s Articles of Incorporation

-- The Rhode Island corporation’s bylaws
+- The corporation’s bylaws

-- The Rhode Island corporation’s EIN
+- The corporation’s EIN

-If your bylaws don’t specifically assign the power to open a bank account, you may also want to bring a corporate resolution to open a bank account that states that the person going to the bank is authorized by the business to open the account in the name of the corporation.
+If your bylaws don’t specifically assign the power to open a bank account, you may also want to bring a corporate resolution to open a bank account.
+The resolution would state that the person going to the bank is authorized by the business to open the account in the name of the corporation.
 At Northwest, we provide free corporate bank resolutions, along with many other free corporate forms, to help you get started fast.

-File Rhode Island Corporation Reports
+9. File Rhode Island Reports & Taxes

-What is a Rhode Island Annual Report?
+What is the Rhode Island Annual Report?

 The Rhode Island Annual Report is a filing you must submit each year to the Division of Business Services to update your corporation’s information.
 The Rhode Island Annual Report requests much more information than your Articles of Incorporation, including your principal office, NAICS code (a 6-digit number that corresponds to your main business activity), and the names and addresses of all your directors and officers.